Our Facilities & Puppy Care

 ~ The view from our front yard ~

 Our puppies are whelped in our home and spend their first 2-3 weeks in the whelping box with their mother.
 They are weighed at birth and regularly thereafter.
-Every puppy is handled daily from birth and a basic ENS protocol is followed.
+Every puppy is handled daily from birth and an ENS protocol is followed for days 4 through 16.
 Once their ears open, they get used to a wide range of house sounds, live music, television, washer/dryer, etc. They are introduced to different smells and textures.
-They also start visiting local retirement homes.
+They also start weekly visits to local retirement homes.

-At 2-3 weeks, we move them to an x-pen in the kitchen.
-Here they get introduced to many different types of toys, an open crate, a dog bed, and a potty pan (pine pellets in a shallow pan).
+At 2.5 weeks, we move them to a 4'x8 x-pen near the kitchen.
+Here they get introduced to many different types of toys, a dog bed, and a potty pan (pine pellets in a shallow pan).
 Sound desensitization CDs are introduced.
-In the kitchen, they definitely hear a lot of household noise and see a lot of activity!
+In this central location, they definitely hear a lot of household noise and see a lot of activity!
 They actively play with each other and toys at this stage and most will start using the potty pan by 3-4 weeks of age.

 At roughly 4 weeks, they move from the kitchen to the puppy shed -- a 16' x 12' building containing three 10' x 5' kennels.
 In their kennel, the puppies have a dog crate, pine shavings, toys, and free choice water.
 During the day, the puppies have regular access to both a 600 sq ft, smooth-gravel play yard and an adjoining 2000 sq ft, grass yard dedicated entirely to their use.
 At night, puppies and mom are always secured in their pen and the shed doors closed.